mikro-orm/mikro-orm/docs/transactions.md

 ---
 ---

-# Transactions and concurrency
+# Transactions and Concurrency

-## Transaction demarcation
+## Transaction Demarcation

 Transaction demarcation is the task of defining your transaction boundaries.
 Proper transaction demarcation is very important because if not done properly it can negatively